-This guide is for people living in blocks of flats, whether a small conversion or a large purpose-built unit, where they are leaseholders subject to the payment of service charges.
+This guide is for people living in blocks of flats, whether a small conversion or a large purpose-built unit, where there are leaseholders subject to the payment of service charges.
 It aims to provide basic guidance on how to go about appointing and employing a managing agent.
 It is particularly relevant if you are a director of a resident management or right to manage company.

-Flat-owners may acquire management responsibilities in different ways: through acquisition of the freehold of the building, through the statutory Right to Manage (RTM) or simply by delegation of the management responsibilities from the landlord.
+Flat-owners may acquire management responsibilities in different ways: through acquisition of the freehold of the building, through the statutory Right to Manage (RTM) or simply by delegation of the management responsibilities by the landlord.
 Whatever the route, the management is normally exercised through some form of resident management company (RMC).